MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOListDesign.md

 ```

 ### -ListIcon
-Default icon associated with the list, when creating the list.
+Default icon associated with the list when creating the list.

 ```yaml
 Type: SPOListDesignIcon